woernerm/dynoselect/README.md

 # Dynoselect

-This is select component for [Reflex](https://reflex.dev) that comes with a search bar and optionally allows the user to create non-existing options:
+This is a select component for [Reflex](https://reflex.dev) that comes with a search bar and optionally allows the user to create non-existing options:

 <img src="data/demo.gif" height="400px">